 We sent our third daughter off to college on an academic and athletic scholarship.
 One of our older daughters had already graduated from college and another was in a graduate program.
 Both attended college in the town we live in; neither lived at home, but lived around the corner from us.
 We also still had a high school-aged daughter living with us, and I was looking forward to spending time with just her.

 The daughter going away to college was the only one who hadn’t gone to preschool.
 When I took her for her first day she looked around and said she didn’t want to stay.
-I got down to her level and looked around and decided I wouldn’t want to stay either so I took her home.
+I got down to her level, looked around and decided I wouldn’t want to stay either.
+So I took her home.
 We are very much alike and have always been close.

 I was her coach even when I did not carry the actual title.
 I am certain there are some who say I “relived” through her.
 Those who know me well know that my participation in her life – by riding my bike while she ran, cheering for her, traveling with her or bringing her a forgotten lunch – were simply labors of love.
 Loving deeply comes with consequences.

 I had little to fear about the location and logistics of the campus.
-It’s like a little oasis.
-It is a small Catholic college in the bay area of California about three hours away from our home.
+It was like a little oasis.
+A small Catholic college in the bay area of California about three hours away from our home.

 It IS true what they say about when someone else is happy – you are happy.
 In my case it makes me think she is doing what I didn’t or couldn’t.
 I realized that by sending her off to college, she was living now for both of us.
 Not in an unhealthy way, but, as she put it, in a “we did it” way.

 I just forgot to plan for this part – this absolute grief over someone who is gone but not dead.
 I’ve been here before.
 Knowing I have the ability to stop this pain but only with my own selfish actions for my own selfish desires.
 I know that by letting go I am letting her live and love without burden.
 I vow to manage a delicate balance of telling her she’s missed, but not mourned.